freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 190.1

-Run the file to see if it worked.
+Run the file like you did before to see if it worked.

 #### HINTS